pagkly/Zed/Investopedia4/What You Should Know About Takaful.md

 An Islamic insurance company operating a takaful fund must operate under the following principles:

 -   It must operate according to Islamic cooperative principles.
--   A reinsurance commission may only be received from or paid out to Islamic insurance and reinsurance companies.
+-   A reinsurance [[Commission|commission]] may only be received from or paid out to Islamic insurance and reinsurance companies.
 -   The insurance company must maintain two separate funds: a participant and policyholder fund, and a shareholder fund.

 ## Special Considerations